shoot-h/SLSUP/README.md

+# SLSUP
-# This is a tool to create a supervisor using LTL expressions.
+- This is a tool to create a supervisor using LTL expressions.

  1. compiling